UniStuttgart-VISUS/megamol-tests/Readme.md

 ```
 python ..\tests\tests.py ..\tests
 ```
-This will output individual results and a summary.
+This will output individual results and a summary, plus a ``report.html`` in the respective directory.

 ### Single file mode